 While humans are not born with "cancer cells" in their bodies, all humans are born with cells with the potential of turning into cancerous cells.

 Signs and symptoms of cancer vary from one individual to another.
-However, you should always visit your health care provider whenever you notice unusual symptoms in your body.
+However, you should always speak with your doctor whenever you notice unusual symptoms in your body.